-Join Curt Frye for an in-depth discussion in this video Copying a sheet or chart to an image file, part of Up and Running with QlikView.
+Join Curt Frye for an in-depth discussion in this video Copying a sheet or chart to an image file, part of Learning QlikView.

 - In the previous movie, I showed you how to print a sheet, or a sheet object.
 In this movie, I'll show you how to perform a related task, which is to copy an image of a sheet, or another object, to a graphics file.
 You can then use your file, which might be in JPEG, PNG, or another format, in any of your other documents.
 My sample file is the image report and you can find it in Chapter03 of your exercise folder collection.
 I have a report sheet here and I'd like to export the sheet image, in other words, everything on the sheet to an image file.